Westinghouse vs Mi-T-M

 Mi-T-M

 Westinghouse has a dominant lead in our scoring dataset, with Mi-T-M close behind.
 The edge comes mainly from broader catalog depth and better value scoring.
 Choose Westinghouse if you want broader model variety within one lineup.
-Choose Mi-T-M if build quality and long-term durability matter most.
+Choose Mi-T-M if you are optimizing for a specific model match, budget, or feature mix.
 Coverage is limited, so use the model matchups below as the final tiebreaker.

 Expert Analysis